galois1915/Computer-vision/README.md

 Use **Open CV, or PIL/Pillow, or imageio** to load your image into numpy array, you can easily convert it to tensors.
 It is important to make sure that all values are **scaled to the range [0..1]** before you pass them to a neural network - it is the usual convention for data preparation.
 It is important to note that all images should be scaled to the same **size** (either by cropping images, or by padding extra space).

 **Tensors** are similar to NumPy arrays and ndarrays, except that tensors can run on GPUs or other hardware accelerators.
-In fact, tensors and NumPy arrays can often share the same underlying memory address with a capability called <code>bridge-to-np-label<code>, which eliminates the need to copy data.
+In fact, tensors and NumPy arrays can often share the same underlying memory address with a capability called <code>bridge-to-np-label</code>, which eliminates the need to copy data.
 Tensors are also optimized for automatic differentiation

 Data set used:
 * MNIST